JANUARY 19 TO MARCH 4, 2023

 From January 19, the Galerie de l’Institut presents a selection of lithographs and etchings by Paul Delvaux (1897-1994).

-Paul Delvaux started engraving late, in 1960, when he was 63 years old.
-At the time, he was a professor of monumental painting at the École nationale supérieure des arts visuels de Bruxelles (La Cambre).
-During a visit to the engraving workshops with his students, he made his first etching, Buste de femme.
+Paul Delvaux took up engraving late in life, in 1960, at the age of 63.
+At the time, he was professor of monumental painting at the École nationale supérieure des arts visuels de Bruxelles (La Cambre).
+During a visit to the engraving studios with his students, he produced his first etching, Buste de femme.

-At the end of 1965, he executed his first lithographs.
-They were printed the following year at Fernand Mourlot, the famous Parisian studio.
+At the end of 1965, he produced his first lithographs.
+They were printed the following year by Fernand Mourlot, the famous Parisian studio.

-His engraved work includes about a hundred works that he produced until 1975, the date of his last creations.
+His Œuvre gravé comprises some one hundred works, which he produced until 1975, the date of his last creations.
 Women are omnipresent, even more so than in his paintings.
-His compositions are strongly impregnated with art history, from Antiquity to Giorgio de Chirico, including, among many other references, the School of Fontainebleau.
+His compositions are strongly imbued with art history, from Antiquity to Giorgio de Chirico, via the École de Fontainebleau, among many other references.

-The Silence, for example, visible on the rue de Seine, evokes the famous painting in the Louvre Museum, Gabrielle d'Estrées and one of her sisters, (1575/1600, School of Fontainebleau, anonymous, Louvre Museum).
+Le Silence, for example, on view on rue de Seine, evokes the famous Louvre painting Gabrielle d’Estrées et une de ses sœurs, (1575/1600, École de Fontainebleau, anonymous, Musée du Louvre).

-The first one, 7 Dialogues avec Paul Delvaux, illustrates texts by Jacques Meuris (Paris, Le Soleil noir éditions, 1971).
+The first, 7 Dialogues avec Paul Delvaux, illustrates texts by Jacques Meuris (Paris, Le Soleil noir éditions, 1971).
 One of the five etchings is presented.